 Our law firm is committed to helping you secure the benefits you are entitled to for any lost wages and medical care.
 We will work with your doctor to understand the extent of medical treatment, including rehabilitative care, you will need.
 Part of our focus is to help you cover any lost wages or reduced earning capacity, if your heat injuries have resulted in a lasting or partial disability.
 We also have experience securing lifetime workers’ compensation benefits for injured workers with permanent disabilities from the work-related accident.
 Every case is fact specific.
 We will use expert testimony to help you obtain the benefits you are entitled to.

-Pursuing Third-Party Heat Injury Claims in North Carolina
+We Pursue Third-Party Heat Injury Claims In North Carolina

 Our law firm understands the complex interplay between personal injury and workers’ compensation claims.
 If a third party’s negligent actions caused the explosion, we can help you recover compensation above and beyond workers’ compensation benefits through pursuing a third-party personal injury claim.